Silene dioica

 - Flowering period: May and July

 A dainty native wildflower with rose-pink flowers on upright stems in late spring and early summer.
 Red campion is perfect for naturalising in partially shady areas of a moist wildflower meadow or woodland edge.
-Commonly found growing in woods and hedgerows, in former times the pounded seed of the plant was used to treat snake bite.
+Commonly found growing in woods and hedgerows, in former times the pounded seed of Silene dioica was used to treat snake bite.